FergusCurrie/memory/docs/logbook.md

   - added edit on study
   - added page to upload csv which gets saved to pg, tsql and datasets table
   - added in tsql book databases (10)

+- 8th december
+  - changed to review schedule on review. this means calculating next card is jsut a db query.
+  - added record of time spent on a card